vincentpalomo/rpg-oop-python/README.md

 - Choose whether to equip the obtained loot or continue the journey without it.

 > [!NOTE]
-> Game is still underdevelopment and some features are not implemented yet.
+> Game is currently a Work In Progress and some features have not been implemented yet.

 Code Structure